 - Children under 12 years old will be accepted on a case to case basis.
 Permission will be required.

 Certainly.
 Most city hotels will have either internet connection in the bedroom, or a business centre where you can spend time online.
-Some safari lodges and camps in South Africa also offer this facility.
-In remote areas, however, there is no internet.
+Most safari lodges and camps offer this facility in the main area if not in the rooms.
+In some remote areas, however, there maybe no internet.

 On flying safaris, the light aircrafts that charter guests only permit 8 kg of luggage per person.
 Only pack a few items of light and preferably cotton clothing for your stay in the bush.
 Clothing should be in neutral colours e.g. khaki, beige or bush green.
 A good guideline is two of everything: socks, underwear, shorts, shirts and one sweater.
-Don’t forget to bring a hat!
-In winter, make sure to take warm clothing as the evenings are cool.
+Bring light trousers and comfortable closed shoes if you wish to go on a walking safari.
+Don’t forget to bring a hat and sunscreen!
+In winter, make sure to take warm clothing (jerseys, beanie, trousers) as the evenings and mornings are cool.

 Most major world currencies are available throughout Southern and East Africa.
 Any of the following currencies are accepted: US Dollar, Euro and Pounds.
 There are ATM machines as well as money exchange companies in most of the major cities in the regions we operate in.

-We run the following different types of small group safaris:
+We run the following different types of small guided group safaris:

 We can tailor–make a camping safari to meet your departure dates, group size, itinerary and budget.